IceHe/lib/java/cmd/javac.md

     - `removal` : Warns about the use of an API that has been marked for removal.
     - `requires-automatic` : Warns developers about the use of automatic modules in requires clauses.
     - `requires-transitive-automatic` : Warns about automatic modules in requires transitive.
-    - `serial` : Warns about the serializable classes that don’t provide a serial version ID.
+    - `serial` : Warns about the serializable classes that don't provide a serial version ID.
 Also warns about access to non-public members from a serializable element.
     - `static` : Warns about accessing a static member using an instance.
     - `try` : Warns about the issues relating to the use of try blocks (that is, try-with-resources).
     - `unchecked` : Warns about the unchecked operations.